 FIND FOOD and OTHER RESOURCES

 Are you, your family, a neighbor or a coworker in need of food?
 At Second Harvest, our goal is to provide help to every person who is looking for food assistance.
 We can help connect people with the services they need and make sure that every food recipient is treated with dignity and respect.

 As a food bank, Second Harvest supplies products to member agencies throughout east central Indiana.
-These agencies then provide food directly to clients through programs including food pantries, soup kitchens, shelters and weekend BackPacks for children.
+These agencies then provide food directly to clients through programs including food pantries, soup kitchens, and shelters.
 Agencies provide emergency and/or short-term food assistance.